Home>Blog>A-non-technical-founder-s-guide-to-building-a-tech-startup-from-idea-to-development

 This involves defining your target audience and understanding their needs.
 A detailed plan will even create exact mockups and stories for each type of customer you expect to have.
 Our technical audit program helps founders with this.

 Finally, using your plan, you can validate your idea through market feedback and customer insights.
-This involves building an MVP to test your product.
+This involves building a (minimal viable product) MVP to test your product.

 Sometimes, the MVP fails.
 Time to move on to a new idea.
 But that’s ok!
 Better to know now that your plan won’t work, rather than after a year of hard work.
 And sometimes it just takes a little tweak to get different results.